ranahanocka/surface-reconstruction-benchmark/README.md

 ```
 python scripts/RunSampler.py config_file
 ```
 where `config_file` is the aforementioned configuration file generated through pc_generator.
-The result is a .npts file, as well as a .mov file, which is a movie of all scans and laser stripes taken through the scanning simulation.
+The result is a `.npts` file, as well as a `.mov` file, which is a movie of all scans and laser stripes taken through the scanning simulation.

-We have provided some example config files for the bumps shape, varying in increasing resolution, found in data/pcs/bumps.
+We have provided some example config files for the bumps shape, varying in increasing resolution, found in `data/pcs/bumps`.
 Give the above a try to produce the point clouds for these config files.

 ## Reconstruction